HPaulson/CaptureShare/README.md

 * Support for POST upload requests from services such as ShareX and MagicCap

 * A beautiful dashboard built using Vue to provide a home for uploading, deleting, and managing files!
+(NOTE: The CaptureShare dashboard is currently a Work In Progress.
+Although it functions as expected, currently all features and styling has not yet been implemented)

 * Fast, efficient, and very easy to setup and use!
 ---